The forearm flag of felids as a retrievable ancestral feature depending on the local predatory regime

 Note the horizontal pattern on the legs, particularly the posterior aspect of the forelegs.

-Posted by milewski almost 2 years ago
+Posted by milewski about 1 month ago

 Add a Comment